sherpa-deproject/deproject/docs/index.rst

 :mod:`Deproject` is a `CIAO`_ `Sherpa`_ extension package to facilitate
 deprojection of two-dimensional annular X-ray spectra to recover the three-dimensional source properties.
 For typical thermal models this would include the radial temperature and density profiles.
-This basic method (refs) has been used extensively for X-ray cluster analysis and is the basis for the `XSPEC`_ model `projct`_.
+This basic method has been used extensively for X-ray cluster analysis and is the basis for the `XSPEC`_ model `projct`_.
 The :mod:`deproject` module brings this functionality to *Sherpa* as a Python module that is straightforward to use and